 If you’re asylum application is successful — and you’re granted permission to stay as a refugee, or you’re granted humanitarian protection — you’ll get a Biometric Residence Permit (BRP), which can be issued in your new name (as on your deed poll).

-If you’re granted permission to stay for other reasons — because you don’t qualify as a refugee or for humanitarian protection — then you’ll get a BRP in the same name as on your passport / national identity card.
-This would mean that your new name wouldn’t be recognised — and you’d have to change your name on your other U.K. records back, to match your BRP.
-You can only use a new (different) name on your BRP if —
+If you’re granted permission to stay for other reasons — because you don’t qualify as a refugee — then you’ll get a BRP in the same name as on your passport.
+If you don’t update your passport (and BRP) to be in your new name, you’ll be ‘also known as’ the new name — it won’t be a legal change of name ‘for all purposes’.

 - you’re a recognised refugee or stateless person